 We’ve also made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.

 In our most recent test in 2020, we found that some parts of this website are not fully accessible:

 - Links: 23 pages show links using general text like ‘Click Here’ with no surrounding text explaining link purpose because the Accessibility guideline was implemented after the submission of the content.
-A report was issued to our IT team to fix it.
+We are currently carrying out work to fix the problem.
 Most of the occurrences do not impact the content understanding.

 What to do if you cannot access parts of this website